 In step 3a and step 2b, the user consent indication is indicated to NWDAF and UDM, respectively.
 With the user consent indication and target list of UEs for Analytics and Event Exposure, the UDM does not check user consent again.
 If target list of UEs is not indicated, i.e. for any UEs, the user consent indication triggers requested NF, e.g. NWDAF, UDM, to check user consent of UEs that meet the validity conditions, e.g. Area of Interest, time.

-Alternatively, the AF can check user consent before proceeding step 1a-5a and step 1b-5b by subscribing to a new Event notification of user consent change by using the procedure in clause 4.15.3.2.3 of TS 23.502 [4] for UE-related event notifications.
+Alternatively, the AF can request to check user consent for Event/Analytics Exposure before proceeding step 1a-5a and step 1b-5b by subscribing to a new Event notification of user consent change by using the procedure in clause 4.15.3.2.3 of TS 23.502 [4] for UE-related event notifications.

-NOTE: The The AF may include one or more purpose(s) (e.g. FL member selection, for FL) when requesting UE related information via Event/Analytics Exposure.
+NOTE: The NEF can request UDM to check user consent for Event/Analytics Exposure in subscription information when AF requesting UE related information via Event/Analytics Exposure.

-Editor's note: Whether and how the AF can provide purpose(s) when requesting UE related information is FFS.

 Editor's note: The user consent checking for the UE related 5GC information or analytics exposure to 3rd AF when there are potentially more than one user consent enforcement points needs to cooperate with SA3.
-Whether a user consent indication or one or more purposes from AF can be used to trigger user consent checking need to coordinate with SA3.
+The use of a user consent indication from AF or a new AF request message can be used to trigger user consent checking need to coordinate with SA3.

 The procedure for AF request for QoS is reused as defined in TS 23.502 [4] clause 4.15.6.6, the steps below describe how AI/ML AF consumes the Nnef_AFSessionwithQoS or Npcf_PolicyAuthorization services.
 When the AI/ML server requests QoS maps the performance requirements described in clause 7.10 of TS 22.261 [2] as follows: